 5.3 In a leap year, interest is calculated in the same way save that there are 366 days in the year.
-For example, for a one-year account in a leap year, if you deposit £500 on the first day and £500 on the second day of the Funding Period, you will obtain 366 days interest for the first £500 but only 365 days interest for the second £500.
+For example, for a one-year account in a leap year, if you deposit £500 on the first day and £500 on the second day of the initial seven day of the Funding Period, you will obtain 366 days interest for the first £500 but only 365 days interest for the second £500.

 5.4 When you apply for an account with us, you can select the frequency of your interest payments from the available payment options.
 The agreed frequency of interest payments will be stated in your confirmation.

 5.5 Interest will either be paid into your nominated account or added to the balance of your fixed rate account in accordance with the instructions that you give to us when you open your account.